nasa/fprime/Os/MicroFs/docs/sdd.md

 ## 1. Introduction

 F Prime has a number of file-based service components like `Svc::CmdSequencer`, `Svc::FileDownLink`, and `Svc::FileUplink`.
 These components supply widely-used core features, but they require a file system to operate.
-Many deeply embedded microcontrollers don't have file storage or a file system because of highly contrianted resources.
+Many deeply embedded microcontrollers don't have file storage or a file system because of highly constrained resources.
 This library was written to provide a very basic RAM-based file system that implements the F PRime `Os::File`, `Os::FileSystem`, and `Os::Directory` interfaces.
 Since it is RAM-based, any data stored will be lost when the system is rebooted, but it will allow files to be stored, used, and uplinked/downlinked for as long as the system is up.
 Services that rely on non-volatile files (like `Svc/PrmDb`) wouldn't make sense in this context.